Discussing Armistice Day with John Fullerton on Publication Day

 The Chamber by Will Dean

 Given how much I adore Will Dean’s writing (see my reviews of his books here) I was thrilled to be asked if I’d like to participate in the blog tour for Will’s new book, The Chamber.
-My enormous thanks to to Alainna Hadjigeorgiou for inviting me to take part and for sending me a copy of The Chamber in return for an honest review.
+My enormous thanks to Alainna Hadjigeorgiou for inviting me to take part and for sending me a copy of The Chamber in return for an honest review.

 Published by Hodder and Stoughton on 6th June 2024, The Chamber is available for purchase through the links here.